-According to the article published last week entitled, “Are High Heels Dead?”, there’s been a strong trend toward low flat shoes like sneakers that may lead to a lasting change in women’s footwear.
+According to the article published last week entitled, “Are High Heels Dead?”, there’s been a strong trend toward low flat shoes like sneakers and flats that may lead to a lasting change in women’s footwear.
 For example, this Spring, high-heels were nowhere to be seen on the fashion runways.

 As the woman who first discovered the link between high-heeled shoes and increased knee joint torques related to knee osteoarthritis is 1998, I couldn’t be happier.
 If you never saw it, for giggles, see this clip on ABC’s 20/20:

 I have to admit that my feelings have been a little hurt all these years that fashion didn’t immediately change with that discovery.
 Come on, you’d think that something as significantas knee arthritis would trump fashion, but it didn’t.
 Until now!
 Ha!